gmelofsl/claude-code-quiz-app/README.md

 ## How to Use

 1. **Choose Quiz Mode**: Select "All Topics" for a comprehensive quiz, or pick a specific topic to focus on
+2. **Choose Difficulty Level**: Select Easy, Medium, Hard, or All Levels
-2. **Answer Questions**: Click on your answer choice or use keyboard shortcuts (1-4)
+3. **Answer Questions**: Click on your answer choice or use keyboard shortcuts (1-4)
-3. **Review Results**: See your score, topic breakdown, and detailed explanations for each question
+4. **Review Results**: See your score, topic breakdown, and detailed explanations for each question
-4. **Retake**: Take the quiz again to improve your score!
+5. **Retake**: Take the quiz again to improve your score!

+## Difficulty Levels

+The quiz includes three difficulty levels:

+- **Easy (🟢)**: Basic concepts and definitions - 7 questions
+- **Medium (🟡)**: Application of concepts and when-to-use scenarios - 7 questions
+- **Hard (🔴)**: Best practices, complex scenarios, and trade-offs - 4 questions

+You can filter by difficulty level alone, combine it with a specific topic, or practice all levels together!

 ## Project Structure